briancaffey/briancaffey.github.io/content/2023/04/30/github-codespaces-for-my-github-pages-blog.md

 ## tl;dr

-I'm interested in trying out GitHub Codespaces and submitting an entry to the [GitHub + DEV 2023 Hackathon].
+I'm interested in trying out GitHub Codespaces and submitting an entry to the [GitHub + DEV 2023 Hackathon](https://dev.to/devteam/announcing-the-github-dev-2023-hackathon-4ocn).
 This article will document my first attempt at using Codespaces.
 My goal is to set up a cloud development environment for my personal GitHub Pages blog ([briancaffey.github.io](https://briancaffey.github.io)) using GitHub Codespaces.

 Hopefully I'll be able to show that I can edit code on github.dev and then view real-time changes on some URL that corresponds to my GitHub Codespace.